jarekjaryszew/kodo-about/Handshake.md

 ### HEARTBEAT
 #### ALTERNATIVE 1: active node
 The node sends _heartbeats_ to the registry in regular intervals.
 This ping mechanism allows the registry to decide which nodes are reachable.
-A node with `now() - heartbeat > 300'` is considered _not alive_:
+A node with `now() - heartbeat > 300'` is considered _not alive_.
 ```
 PUT /state
 ```